 The growth of towns and cities, the scarcity of fossil fuels and climate change are bringing new challenges.
 Electric mobility represents one answer to this.
 Volkswagen will introduce its new fully electric I.D. range of cars over the coming years, starting with the launch of the compact I.D. in 2020.
 The range will also include the I.D Buzz campervan and the I.D.
 Crozz crossover SUV.

-If you want to get e-mobile before then, Volkswagen Ireland have a number of EV options currently available including the fully electric e-Golf, Golf GTE hybrid and Passat GTE hybrid.
-Find out about our current models >
+If you want to get e-mobile before then, Volkswagen Ireland have the e-Golf available.
+Find out more about e-Golf >

 The I.D. is Volkswagen’s first compact car to be based on the newly-developed all-electric architecture.
 It will have a range of up to 600 kilometres on a single battery charge.
 With the I.D., you will be able stay at home while you’re on the road, as Volkswagen’s Home-Net will make it possible for you to connect your car to your apartment or house.
 From 2025, the I.D. will have fully automated driving on command.

 The new I.D.
 CROZZ is a crossover between an SUV and a four-door coupé that Volkswagen has further improved to bring it closer to series production.
 With a wide bonnet, clearly contoured wing panel and a high gloss back roof surface, the I.D.
 CROZZ makes a powerful and masculine statement.

 The interior – the Open Space – with its generous amount of room and highly flexible seating concept, has been enhanced with a range of new features.
 As the I.D.
 CROZZ has no B-pillars, the large pivoting and sliding doors can open wide, allowing the driver to transport even a cyclocross bike easily.